QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - `commands` : Gives a link to this page.
 - `source` : Prints a link to this github repository.
-- `pick a,b,c,d...` : Randomly selects one of the entered options.
+- `pick a, b, c, d...` : Randomly selects one of the entered options.

 - `[tier]poke` : Randomly selects one Pokémon from the viable tier list from [tier].
 Supported tiers are Uber, OU, UU, RU, NU, PU, and LC.
 - `[tier]team` : Randomly generate a team that is usable in [tier].
 Same restrictions as [tier]poke apply.